-- A. Our experience of God's love grows strong by feeding on God's Word at "His banqueting table."
+A. Our experience of God's love grows strong by feeding on God's Word at "His banqueting table."
 Jesus' banner, or leadership, over our life leads us so that we experience and express His love (2:4).

-4He brought me to the banqueting house, and His banner over me was love.
-(Song 2:4) - B. Banqueting house: Jesus leads us to His banqueting table-the place we celebrate His love for us and ours for Him.
+He brought me to the banqueting house, and His banner [leadership] over me was love.
+Sustain me with cakes of raisins, refresh me with apples, for I am lovesick.
+(Song 2:4-5)

+- B. Banqueting house: Jesus leads us to His banqueting table-the place we celebrate His love for us and ours for Him.
 The ultimate fulfillment of this is the marriage supper of the Lamb (Rev. 19:7). - C. Banner: In the ancient world, armies marched in battalions under a flag or banner.
-The banner over our life is His leadership.
-Thus, His banner purpose for our life is to lead us so we grow in love. - 1.
+The banner over our life is His leadership, which leads us to grow in love.
+His priority-or banner purpose-for our life is to lead us in a such a way that we grow in love. - 1.
 His banner over us is His goodness-it includes His ability to overrule negative circumstances by causing everything to work for our good (Rom.
-8:28). - We know that all things work together for good to those who love God...
-(Rom.
-8:28) - 2.
-We confess, "His banner over me is love, even when negative things happen."
-We also confess, "His banner over me is love, even when I fail."
+8:28). - 2.
+We confess, "His banner over me is love, even when negative things happen" and confess, "His banner over me is love, even when I fail." - D. Sustain me: She cried out for greater encounter with God's love (2:5).
+His leadership is effective.